-Where required, one set of current transformers to BS EN/IEC 61869-2 with a minimum standard of accuracy to class 0.5S, shall be provided per circuit.
-Preferably, the current transformers shall be dedicated for Settlement purposes, but the CTs may be used for other purposes provided the overall accuracy requirements in clause 4.3.1 are met and
+One set of current transformers in accordance with BS EN/IEC 61869-2 and with a minimum standard of accuracy to class 0.5S shall be provided per circuit.
+Preferably the current transformers shall be dedicated for Settlement purposes, but the CTs may be used for other purposes provided the overall accuracy requirements in clause 4.3.1 are met and evidence of the value of the additional burden is available for inspection by either the Panel or the Technical Assurance Agent.